 Dr. Rob’s goal is to enhance people’s relationships with their pets by helping to maintain good health, quality of life, and longevity for their companions.
 He and his team strive to achieve this goal with a professional and compassionate approach to disease prevention, treatment and management.
 His personal interests include exploring and observing nature, gardening, and motorcycle rides.

 Dr. Letasse is a 2010 graduate of Michigan State University’s College of Veterinary Medicine.
-She received her undergraduate degree in Animal Science from MSU as well.
-After graduation from veterinary school, Dr. Letasse worked for 1 year as a small animal emergency veterinarian in Flint, MI.
+She received her Bachelor’s degree in Animal Science from MSU as well.
+After graduation Dr. Letasse worked for 1 year as a small animal emergency veterinarian in Flint, MI.
 In February 2011, she joined the River Raisin team.
-She grew up in Monroe MI and is very excited to be working her dream job in her hometown.
+She grew up in Monroe MI and loves working her dream job in her hometown.
 Her veterinary interests include small animal medicine, emergency medicine, animal behavior and pocket pets.

 JoAnn has always been interested in caring for animals, because she came from a large family (7 children!) with many pets.
 She began working at River Raisin in 2003 as a receptionist, and she feels her experience here has helped her to enrich the lives of her own pets as well as others.
 Her favorite part of working with animals is the interactions with our wonderful clients and their awesome pets!
 She sees veterinary work as ideal for her because it includes her two favorite subjects: science and animals.

-JoAnn lives with her husband Joe and she has 5 adult children (Julie, Kelli, Shaun, Joey, and Ashley), and six grandchildren.
-Her pets include Jordan the lab, and 2 cats, KitKat and Houdini.
+JoAnn lives with her husband Joe and she has 5 adult children (Julie, Kelli, Shaun, Joey, and Ashley), and eight grandchildren.
+Her pets include Taya the boxer mix and Frankie the cat.
 She loves her dogs for their loyalty, and her cats for their independence.